techqueria/website/content/english/supporters/donut.md

 This software sponsor will

-- provide $5,000 to Techqueria in order to pay for a yearly subscription of Donut for the thousands of members within our Slack community
+- provide financial contribution to Techqueria in order to pay for a yearly subscription of Donut for the thousands of members within our Slack community

 In exchange, Techqueria will

 - include your company name and link as part of our onboarding process within Donut (meaning that every new member of Techqueria will learn about your org)
 - showcase your company under "Software Sponsors" on the Supporters page
-- provide an event & marketing package worth $5,000 in value
+- provide your company an event & marketing package worth $5,000 in value